Michelle Brown, PhD

 [with Ronnie Steinitz]

-I test old and new hypotheses regarding male and female participation, collective action problems, and territoriality.
+Why do species with similar diets have such different styles of intergroup conflict?
+We test old and new hypotheses regarding male and female participation, collective action problems, and territoriality.

 What's killing the blue monkeys of Kibale?

-[with Hannah Frogge, Nic Thompson González, & Revée Jones]
+[with Revée Jones]

 Fieldwork is an important part of some STEM disciplines but is also a major barrier to diversifying these fields.
 My goal is to create a mechanism to connect post-grads from under-represented minorities with paid, safe, and instructive fieldwork opportunities.